InJeCTrL/PyLiveRecorder/README.md

 Why not support HLS (*.m3u8)?
 > It means the program will loop check the remote *.m3u8 file while live is on air to keep downloading the live stream, I think it's not so efficient.
 What's more, HLS cut the whole live stream into many *.ts files, combining these file into a single file toughly(copy /b ...) may cause other problems(timestamp err...), and using ffmpeg to remix media stream will add external dependencies.

+## Features

+Monitor processes flv stream by frames from v1.3, this method will probably reduce live video damages like video garbled due to a new video configuration followed by the old one.

 ## Folder Structure

 ```